SirFroweey/DroneAutoCancel/README.md

 ln -s /Applications/ngrok ngrok
 ```

-7. Run `python hook.py` on your terminal of choice
-8. Execute `ngrok http 5000`
+7. Execute `ngrok http 5000`
-9. Setup your repo's Github webhook as shown below and point it to your `ngrok` `https` URL that we generated earlier (via the `ngrok http 5000` command):
+8. Setup your repo's Github webhook as shown below and point it to your `ngrok` `https` URL that we generated earlier (via the `ngrok http 5000` command):

 ![alt text](https://i.imgur.com/kbhtFhK.png "URL and secret setup and response type")